Gen4 ZX-10R Gearing

 What is written below is not specific to the ZX-10R.
 It is merely a collection of thoughts and experiences I have gathered over the years that I like to include on these gearing pages.

-I have tried just about every single brand of sprocket known to man, even used to pay big bucks (about $90 each & waited forever to get them) for the Renthal's cause I figured if the Factory HONDA team used them they must be good (WRONG!) the hard anodized Renthals wear very quickly compared to other brands.
-The real truth is that companies GIVE parts away to race teams by the bucketfulls so they can say that a Pro Race team uses their products and gain market exposure.
-In all the years I have been testing & selling sprockets I will rest my reputation every single time on the AFAM brand followed very closely by Drive Systems (not to be confused with the Driven brand) as they are the best I have used.
-They don't advertise their process, but I used to have aluminum fittings & bungs hard anodized when I was in the rotational molding business & the grey coloration of the AFAM sprockets looks just like they have impregnated their hard anodizing process with teflon.
-This would go a long way towards explaining why their sprockets last so long, but again they don't make any claims to this at all it is just something I have observed.
-UPDATE: In recent years the grey AFAM sprockets have been increasing difficult to find, but the Drive Systems sprockets even though they are black in color now have the teflon impregnation and are carrying the longevity torch for me which is also why I sell those brands currently.
+I have tried just about every single brand of sprocket known to man, even used to pay big bucks (about $90 each & waited forever to get them) for the Renthal's cause I figured if the HONDA team used them they must be good (WRONG!)
+I have had issues with them being out of round and the hard anodized Renthals wear very quickly compared to other brands.
+The hard truth is those companies GIVE those sprockets away to race teams by the bucketfulls so they can say that a Pro Race team uses their products and gain market exposure.
+In all the years I have been testing & selling sprockets I will rest my reputation every single time on the AFAM brand even now, but they have gotten really difficult to find and it appears they changed their manufacturing process.
+They used to do a hard anodized finish with Teflon Impregnation, but seems now it is just hard anodizing only which is obviously cheaper, but also does not last as long as they used to.

 I can also throw my